Research Lecturer in Classics

 Research

 My first book, entitled Studies in the Reception of Pindar in Ptolemaic Poetry (De Gruyter: Berlin) was published in 2019.
-It examines the reception and influence of the lyric poet Pindar (first half of the 5th century BCE) on the poetry produced in Alexandria under the rule of the three Ptolemies (ca. 310–240 BCE).
-I contend that poets such as Callimachus of Cyrene, Apollonius of Rhodes, Theocritus of Syracuse, and Posidippus of Pela used Pindar’s poems as an example in order to praise their royal patrons but also to state the uniqueness of their poetic voices in the face of a literary tradition that goes back to the 8th century BCE.
+It examines the reception of the lyric poet Pindar (first half of the 5th century BCE) in the poetry produced in Alexandria under the first three Ptolemies (ca. 310–240 BCE).

 Selected Publications